go-lang-plugin-org/go-lang-idea-plugin/CONTRIBUTING.md

 As of 0.9.16 release, the plugin has a way to catch the exceptions it generates and send them to us as an issue on Github but we still need to understand the context in which the error happens.
-As such, whenever you are using the builtin error reporting facility, be as descriptive as possible.
+As such, whenever you are using the built-in error reporting facility, be as descriptive as possible.

-This information applies also when you don't have an error that is caught by the builtin facility but it's something that happens and shouldn't happen (say for example, a formatting issue).
+This information applies also when you don't have an error that is caught by the built-in facility but it's something that happens and shouldn't happen (say for example, a formatting issue).

 First and foremost, we really need to know the following: